Drive-Trust-Alliance/sedutil/Common/ReadMe.txt

-This software is Copyright 2014,2015 Michael Romeo <r0m30@r0m30.com>
+This software is Copyright 2014-2016 Bright Plaza Inc. <drivetrust@drivetrust.com>

-    This file is part of msed.
+This file is part of sedutil.

-    msed is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+sedutil is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    msed is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+sedutil is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with msed.
+You should have received a copy of the GNU General Public License along with sedutil.
 If not, see <http://www.gnu.org/licenses/>.

-                               ***** Warning  ******
 ***** Warning  ****** PROPER USE OF CERTAIN FEATURES OF THIS PROGRAM
 ***** Warning  ****** **WILL** CAUSE AN UNRECOVERABLE LOSS ALL OF THE DATA ON YOUR
 ***** Warning  ****** DRIVE